MagicJinn/Quantum-Things/README.md

 - Fixed Custom Workbench dropping its item when broken in Creative Mode.
 - Fixed Runic Dust breaking all pieces at once in Creative Mode instead of one piece at a time.
 - Fixed Runic Dust dropping its item when broken in Creative Mode.
+- Fixed Precious Emeralds being removed from your inventory when giving them to villagers in creative mode.

 ### Reporting Issues